 1. Throw another veg on the barbie

 It’s not just meat that benefits from the high heat grilling; it also makes vegies shine.
-Simply slice, brush with a little oil and cook till tender.
+Simply slice, brush with a little oil and cook until tender.
 These are some of my favourites:

 - Corn (in the husk for a no-mess solution)